qgis/QGIS-Documentation/source/user_manual/working_with_vector/field_calculator.rst

 >= 1.6.0.

-You have to bring the vector layer in editing mode, before you can click on the field calculator icon to open the dialog (see Figure_attributes_3).
-In the dialog you first have to select whether you want to update an existing field, only update selected features or create a new attribute field, where the results of the calculation will be added.
+You have to bring the vector layer in editing mode, before you can click on the field calculator icon to open the dialog (see figure_attributes_3_).
+In the dialog you first have to select whether you want to only update selected features, create a new attribute field where the results of the calculation will be added or update an existing field.

 .. _figure_attributes_3: